LIME

 explainer = lime_image.LimeImageExplainer()

-Below we have created a function which takes as input list of RGB images, transform them to grayscale images, and then return probabilities of that images using a gradient boosting classifier.
-The reason for designing this method is that it'll be used when explaining the random sample image.
+Below we have created a function that takes a list of RGB images as input, transforms them into grayscale images, and then returns probabilities of that images using a gradient boosting classifier.

 from skimage.color import gray2rgb, rgb2gray, label2rgb # since the code wants color images